 Social distancing is advised in places with community transmission of the virus.
 Avoid crowded places and large gatherings, and generally keep some physical distance between you and other people.

-Given the current problems with the supply of masks, gloves, and other personal protective equipment, the needs of health care staff should be prioritized.
+Given the current problems with the supply of masks, gloves and other personal protective equipment, the needs of healthcare staff should be prioritised.